KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 ## Sass and REM <a href="#rem">#</h2>

 REM (root EM) is awesome.
-Problem is [IE8 doesn't understand it](https://caniuse.com/#feat=rem), and we cannot cross it out of our support chart yet.
+Problem is [IE8 doesn’t understand it](https://caniuse.com/#feat=rem), and we cannot cross it out of our support chart yet.
 We have to deal with it.
 Thankfully, it is simple enough to provide IE8 a fallback for REM: give it a PX value.

 But duplicating every `font-size` declaration can be tedious and converting REM to PX can be annoying.
-Let's do it with Sass!
+Let’s do it with Sass!

 ```scss
 @mixin rem($value, $base: 16) {